Chart Color Schemes

 Residential development activity is slightly higher than average within Picnic Point when compared nationally

-The average population increase per dwelling built over these years was 0.7 people.
-New supply has kept pace with or exceeded demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
-The average construction value of new properties is $532,000.
-Comparatively, Picnic Point's construction levels are 32.0% above the Greater Sydney regional average per person over the past five years.
+On average, about 0.7 people per year have moved into the area for each dwelling built during these five years.
+This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and potential for population growth beyond current forecasts.
+The average construction value of new properties in Picnic Point is $532,000, indicating a focus on the premium market.
+Compared to Greater Sydney, Picnic Point has recorded somewhat elevated construction levels, with 34.0% more dwellings approved per person over the past five years.
 This maintains good buyer choice while supporting existing property values.

-New development consists of 27.0% detached dwellings and 73.0% townhouses or apartments, indicating a shift from the area's current housing composition of 76.0% houses.
-This change reflects decreasing availability of developable sites and evolving lifestyles requiring more diverse, affordable housing options.
-Picnic Point shows characteristics of a low density area with around 153 people per dwelling approval.
-According to AreaSearch's latest quarterly estimate, the area is forecasted to gain approximately 336 residents by 2041.
-With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers and potentially enabling population growth that exceeds current forecasts.
+New development consists of 27.0% detached dwellings and 73.0% townhouses or apartments, marking a shift from the area's current housing composition of 76.0% houses.
+This change reflects decreasing availability of developable sites and evolving lifestyles that require more diverse and affordable housing options.
+With around 146 people per dwelling approval, Picnic Point exhibits characteristics of a low-density area.
+According to AreaSearch's latest quarterly estimate, the area is expected to gain approximately 336 residents by 2041.
+Given current construction levels, housing supply should adequately meet demand, creating favorable conditions for buyers and potentially enabling population growth that exceeds current forecasts.

 Frequently Asked Questions - Development